Is your customer’s path to purchase a pleasant experience? What motivates a user to make a purchase and to become a loyal and repeat customer?

 This is an example of the psychology principle of reciprocity breaking down: If we give something, it’s nice to have something, no matter how small, in return.
 And if someone gives something to us, we often feel obligated to return the favor.

 How does this principle relate to marketing?
-You give something to get something — and we have all at one time or another given up our email address for free content or signed up to receive text messages or an email newsletter for a discount.
+You give something to get something — and we have all at one time or another given up our email address for free content or signed up to receive text messages, web notifications, or an email newsletter for a discount.

 We’re willing to give up our email address or phone number because, after all, the company is willing to give us free content or a percentage off our first purchase.
 We know the content or the discount isn’t really free.
 But when someone holds the door for us, we say, “Thanks.”